sartikadelly/sartikadelly.github.io/about.md

 ---

 Hi, my name is Delly Sartika.<br>
-I’m a *Technical Artist* at *ArenaNet* and a hobbyst game developer.
+I’m a *Technical Artist* at *ArenaNet* and a hobbyist game developer.
 <br>

 **Work Experience** :